 - Stress causes people to crave unhealthy foods high in fat or sugar

 Therefore to counteract the effects of chronic stress we need to eat a healthy, balanced diet that is rich in nutrients, but low in fat or sugar.
-The NHS recommend the Eatwell diet, based upon a Mediterranean diet.
+The NHS recommends the Eatwell diet, based upon a Mediterranean diet.
 Research shows that this type of diet not only reduces stress but can also reduce the risk of depression.
 To help replace your depleted nutrients the NHS recommends that you follow a diet that:

 - Is rich in fruits and vegetables